Cinderella III: A Twist in Time: Critical reception

-Direct-to-video Disney sequels typically have a poor reputation among critics and fans of their original works.
+Direct-to-video Disney sequels are typically known to have a poor reputation among critics and fans of their original works.
 However, Cinderella III: A Twist in Time performed better than its contemporaries upon release.
 It received mostly positive reviews from critics, who praised it for its cleverness and improving upon its immediate predecessor.
 The review aggregator Rotten Tomatoes reported a 75% approval rating based on eight reviews, with an average rating of 6.03/10, significantly higher than Cinderella II: Dreams Come Trues 13% rating.

 Writing for AllMovie, Jason Buchanan said A Twist in Time is "a compelling twist on the familiar fairy tale" and "an enchanting animated sequel filled with show-stopping musical numbers, nail-biting suspense, and magical wonders for the entire family".
 BBC Online reviewed the film as "a classic story re-told in a refreshing funny way".
 Joe Strike of Animation World Network called A Twist in Time "an excellent film, in some ways better than the original—richer emotionally and with characters who transcend their caricatured origins to display depth and personality".
 Film critic and historian Joe Leydon described the film as a "lightly amusing animated vidpic" that "should satisfy its obvious target audience of easily distracted moppets, doting and/or indulgent parents and grandparents, and tweeners who still dream of becoming princesses".
 Common Sense Media contributor Nancy Davis Kho called A Twist in Time a "funny, likable twist on the original Cinderella", while Female.com.au expected fans of the heroine to enjoy it.
 John Lasser of Blogcritics reviewed the film as "a more than acceptable addition to the [Cinderella] franchise" but criticized its songs.
 Channel Awesome's Doug Walker described A Twist in Time as one of Disney's "strangest" and "most entertaining" direct-to-video releases, while Ed Perkis of CinemaBlend found the film more imaginative than most of Disney's direct-to-video offerings.
 Cinderella, the Prince, and Anastasia's personalities and arcs were widely praised by various critics.
 Eileen Clarke of Entertainment Weekly praised Cinderella's resourcefulness and determination, Anastasia's transformation into "a multi-layered, more sympathetic character", and the film's plot for teaching young girls that happily ever after is attainable but "a lot of work".
 While praising Nissen's direction, DVD Talk's Brian Orndorf lauded MacNeille's performance as Anastasia, writing that the actress "gives a rich, sweet reading of Anastasia that the film eventually comes to rely on in an unexpected way".